 |

-(NL) Jongerenvoorstelling Teenage Riot riep de vraag op of het nog mogelijk is om te rebelleren.
-Acht jongeren sloten zich af van de buitenwereld in een 'kot' op scène.
-Ze communiceerden met het publiek via een camera en projecties op het kot.
+(NL) Jongerenvoorstelling Teenage Riot vraagt zich af of het nog mogelijk is om te rebelleren.
+Acht jongeren sluiten zich af van de buitenwereld in een 'kot' op scène.
+Ze communiceren met het publiek via een camera en projecties op het kot.

 A liberal mockery of the woefully screwed-up world that they will soon inherit from us anxious adults.